zenstackhq/zenstack-v3/README.md

 - Automatic CRUD web APIs with adapters for popular frameworks (coming soon)
 - Automatic [TanStack Query](https://github.com/TanStack/query) hooks for easy CRUD from the frontend (coming soon)

-# What's new with V3
+# What's New in V3

 ZenStack V3 is a major rewrite of [V2](https://github.com/zenstackhq/zenstack).
 The biggest change is V3 doesn't have a runtime dependency to Prisma anymore.
 Instead of working as a big wrapper of Prisma as in V2, V3 made a bold move and implemented the entire ORM engine using [Kysely](https://github.com/kysely-org/kysely), while keeping the query API fully compatible with Prisma.